stanidesis/stanleyidesis.com/_posts/2016-05-15-the-garbage-accounts-of-instagram.md

 <br><br>
 ![@quotograph_app Instagram Post](http://stanleyidesis.com/images/posts/2016-05-15-instagram/instagram-quotograph-post.png "Still not an ad, I swear")
 <br><br>
 If the unbearable self-promotion and shameless number of hashtags clawing desperately for attention doesn't sicken you, then maybe you should download this app, my app, called [Quotograph](https://play.google.com/store/apps/details?id=com.stanleyidesis.quotograph).
-Quotograph combines stupid beautiful stock photographs with dumb inspirational quotes to make motivational wallpapers for your Android phone; and I find the my marketing tactics deplorable.
+Quotograph combines stupid beautiful stock photographs with dumb inspirational quotes to make motivational wallpapers for your Android phone; and I find my marketing tactics deplorable.

 ---